Tokina 50-135mm f2.8 DX is a Fixed aperture Auto Focus (AF) Telephoto Zoom

 Buy Tokina 50-135mm f2.8 DX from Amazon or B&H PHOTO

-Tokina 50-135mm f2.8 DX is compatible with cameras that have Canon EF lens mount.
+Tokina 50-135mm f2.8 DX is compatible with cameras that have a Canon EF lens mount.
 Some of the latest released cameras that are compatible with the Canon EF lenses are Canon T8i, Canon 90D and Canon SL3.

 Tokina 50-135mm f2.8 DX is also available in Nikon F (DX) mount.